Photo: Mitchell Haindfield

 The Fayetteville City Council took another step toward moving the city away from single-use materials that end up in landfills.

-The council last month passed an ordinance that prohibits city staff from using city money to purchase Styrofoam products, and bans the use of Styrofoam containers by anyone operating a concession stand or food truck inside city parks and in city-owned parking lots.
+The council last month passed an ordinance that prohibits city staff from using city money to purchase foam products, and bans the use of foam containers by anyone operating a concession stand or food truck inside city parks and in city-owned parking lots.

 At the time, the ordinance had full support from the council, but some members said they wish it went further.

-Council member Teresa Turk, who sponsored the measure, said one of her campaign promises last year was to try and reduce not only the use of Styrofoam, but also single-use plastics.
+Council member Teresa Turk, who sponsored the measure, said one of her campaign promises last year was to try and reduce not only the use of foam, but also single-use plastics.

 “This is just the first step,” she told the council in May.
 “There will be more coming.
 We’re not done.”